Elf On The Shelf Gingerbread Man Disguise Craft [Free Template]

 - Black pen (optional)

-- Gingerbread man template (unlock the image at the end of the post to go to the download page)
+- Gingerbread man template (click the “click here to get your freebies” image at the end of the post)

 Directions